CanonicalLtd/maas-docs/en/index.md

 ## Installation methods

-There are three ways to install MAAS:
+There are four ways to install MAAS:

-- From the Ubuntu Server ISO
-- From software packages ("debs")
+- [From an Ubuntu Server ISO][install-from-iso].
+Install a complete MAAS environment or a rack controller during the ISO installation of Ubuntu Server.
+    - Recommended for new MAAS environments, especially for new users
+    - Enables you to get started as quickly as possible
+- [From packages][install-from-packages].
+Install packages for individual MAAS components.
+    - Versatile: Put components where you want them (centralized or distributed)
+    - Can access developmental versions of MAAS
+- [From a snap][install-from-snap].
+Install via a snap.
+    - Versatile: Put components where you want them (centralized or distributed)
+    - Can access developmental versions of MAAS
+    - Application isolation
-- As a self-contained LXD environment
+- [With LXD][install-with-lxd].
+Create a self-contained MAAS environment with LXD containers.

-These methods, and their respective advantages, are fleshed out on the [Installation][maas-install] page.
+    - MAAS nodes also run as local containers
+    - Ideal for testing and experimenting with MAAS
+    - Can access developmental versions of MAAS

+Ubuntu 14.04 LTS systems running the MAAS 1.7 or 1.9 series can [upgrade to MAAS 2.0][upgrade-to-v2] via an LTS-to-LTS upgrade to Ubuntu 16.04 LTS.

 ## Minimum requirements